Code-Institute-Submissions/travel-tickr/README.md

 - Update Comments: Users can edit or correct their own comments to modify their shared opinions.
 - Delete Comments: Users can remove their own comments to retract or remove their previous statements.
 - Follow Users: Users can follow other users to stay updated on their travel journeys and experiences.
-- Site Owner Administration
-- Account, Post, and Comment Management: Site owners can delete user accounts, posts, and comments to maintain a safe and high-quality user environment.
+- Site Owner Administration: Account, Post, and Comment Management: Site owners can delete user accounts, posts, and comments to maintain a safe and high-quality user environment.

 ##### Navigation:
-###### Profile Navigation:
+###### Universal Navigation:
-Upon clicking on the profile image in the navigation bar, additional links are revealed, providing access to specific profile-related pages and actions:

-##### Unauthorized users

-#### Future Features
+Every page includes a prominent navigation bar at the top, offering accessible features across the platform.
+Interactive elements such as posts, traveler profiles, and comments are equipped with a recognizable icon displaying three vertically aligned dots, indicating an additional dropdown menu for user interaction.

+###### Unauthenticated Users:
+Unauthenticated users are presented with a clean, intuitive navigation bar comprising a logo and links to essential pages including 'About', 'Login', and 'Sign Up'.

+###### Authenticated Users:
+Upon successful login, the navigation bar adapts to include exclusive features tailored for authenticated users.
+The 'Login' and 'Sign Up' links are replaced with additional options, namely 'Following', 'Bucketlist', 'Logout', and a direct link to their profile page.

+###### Authenticated and Current Users:
+For authenticated users viewing their own posts, comments, and profile, an additional layer of interactivity is provided.
+The recognizable icon displaying three dots reveals a dropdown menu when interacted with.
+This menu presents options to update or delete the corresponding content, providing users with full control over their own contributions to the platform.

 ##### Travel Memory Management
 - Add to Bucket List: Users will be able to add travel memories shared by others to their bucket list on the Travel Tickr platform, allowing them to save and revisit those memories later.

+#### Future Features
 - Multiple Photos per Post: Users will have the ability to upload several photos to a single post on the Travel Tickr platform, enabling them to share a collection of images for a particular memory.
 - Create Albums: Users will be able to create albums on the Travel Tickr platform, providing them with the capability to organize and categorize their travel memories.

-##### Visual Showcase
-- Word Map with Photos: Users will have the option to display a word map on their profile, with photos spread out as pins representing the locations of their travel memories on the Travel Tickr platform.
-This feature will allow users to visually showcase their travel experiences.

-##### Trip Planning and Information
 - Trip Creation and Auto-generated Photo Album: Users will be able to create a trip on the Travel Tickr platform before embarking on a journey.
 An auto-generated photo album will be created, incorporating photos taken during the trip.
 This feature will make it convenient for users to capture and share their travel moments seamlessly.
 - Trip Planning Resources: Users will have access to automated packing lists and information about destinations on the Travel Tickr platform.
 This information will include weather forecasts, safety warnings, recommended vaccinations, and other relevant details, ensuring that users are well-prepared for their travel plans.
+- Word Map with Photos: Users will have the option to display a word map on their profile, with photos spread out as pins representing the locations of their travel memories on the Travel Tickr platform.
+This feature will allow users to visually showcase their travel experiences.

 #### User Stories